sudhansh7/Labelbox/custom-interfaces/image-selection-interface/README.md

 }
 ```

-The field "instructionsImageUrl" is optional.
+The field `instructionsImageUrl` is optional.

 ## Interface Label Output